sean7512/RestEssentials/README.md

 - iOS 8.0+
 - Xcode 8.0+

-## Swift Versions Compatibility
+## Swift Version Compatibility

-RestEssentials is **ONLY** compatible with Swift 4.0 and above.
-See below for a list of compatible versions for your version of Swift:
+RestEssentials is **ONLY** compatible with Swift 4 and above.
+See below for a list of recommended versions for your version of Swift:
+- Swift 4             -> RestEssentials 4.0.0
 - Swift 3             -> RestEssentials 3.1.0
 - Swift 2.3          -> Not Supported
 - Swift 2.0-2.2   -> RestEssentials 2.0.0
 - Swift 1             -> RestEssentials 1.0.2

 ## Communication